 By heading out at either end of the day, you can avoid the brightness of the glaring Israeli sun reflecting off stonework and take advantage of some softer or more attractive lighting.
 Not to mention, the lack of crowds.

 We took these photos between 7.00 and 8.00 in the morning.
-The light is much softer and contrast of shadows less challenging.
+The light is much softer and the contrast of shadows less challenging.

 In contrast to the bright exteriors, you will encounter in Old City Jerusalem; you will also come up against many dark interiors.
 In many places, it will be difficult, if not forbidden to use a tripod so you may have to think of ways to work around this to get sharp interior shots without camera shake.